Visited 6996 times , 8 Visits today

 This makes perfect sense.
 The general presumption is that, when hunting whales, a Megalodon would stalk its prey like a great white does elephant seals; it would creep along the bottom, its dark-colored dorsal blending in with the seafloor.
 Then, when an unwary cetacean was spotted, it would rush upward at a steep angle, accelerating to its maximum velocity, with the goal of plowing into the whale and disabling it with one monstrous bite.

 Of course, whales are far from easy prey.
-They are intelligent, live in pods, have echolocation and, due to the advantages of a bony skeleton, at comparable large sizes, were more maneuverable than their would-be predator.* Presumably, they would either out-speed the shark or alter course underwater, dodging its “onrushing locomotive” attack.
+They are intelligent, live in pods, many have echolocation, and, due to the advantages of a bony skeleton, at comparable large sizes, were/are more maneuverable than their would-be predator.* Presumably, they would either out-speed the shark or alter course underwater, dodging its “onrushing locomotive” attack.
 If, however, a whale was caught unawares and became cognizant of the Megalodon’s attack at the last moment, its only recourse might have been to breach: to angle its huge body upward in an attempt to offset the shark’s effective angle of attack, and then break for the surface.

 As noted on Wikipedia (how whales breach) there are two common types of breaching.
 The technique utilized primarily by sperm and humpback whales involves making for the surface from deep down and exploding straight upward.
 The other involves swimming close to the surface and, while at speed, making for the surface to breach with as few as three flaps of the flukes.
 Either of these – depending on how close the shark was when it started its attack run (and assuming it was detected) – would have allowed the cetacean a chance to, if not avoid an attack altogether, minimize the damage sustained.